Riizade/Homebrew-Garbage/rules.md

 Player vs Player Combat
 -----
 Rarely, players may enter combat with each other.
 In these circumstances, most rules remain the same, with the exception of attacking and defending rolls.
 Instead of clearing a target difficulty, every attack and defense roll is made in opposition to your opponent's corresponding roll.
-If Urgor the Orc attacks Elendia the Elf with his battleaxe, Urgor makes an attack roll using their *Melee Offense* attribute and Elendia makes a defense roll using her *Defense* attributeand skill.
+If Urgor the Orc attacks Elendia the Elf with his battleaxe, Urgor makes an attack roll using their *Melee Offense* combat skill and Elendia makes a defense roll using her *Defense* skill.
 If the attacker's roll result is higher than the defender's, the attack succeeds and the defender is wounded.
 Otherwise, the defender successfully defends and suffers no injuries.

 Death and Failure
 =====